CQCL/hugr/specification/hugr.md

 one.

-We can, for example, implement “turning a Conditional-node with known predicate into a DFG-node” by a `Replace` where the Conditional (and its preceding predicate) is replaced by an empty DFG and the map B specifies the “good” child of the Conditional as the surrogate parent of the new DFG’s children.
+We can, for example, implement “turning a Conditional-node with known TupleSum into a DFG-node” by a `Replace` where the Conditional (and its preceding TupleSum) is replaced by an empty DFG and the map B specifies the “good” child of the Conditional as the surrogate parent of the new DFG’s children.
 (If the good child was just an Op, we could either remove it and include it in the replacement, or – to avoid this overhead